 - 1 teaspoon sea salt, plus more to taste

 - 3 bay leaves

-- 1/2 cup Gruyère or sharp white cheddar cheese, shredded (more or less as desired)
+- 2 ounces Gruyère or sharp white cheddar cheese, freshly shredded (use more or less as desired)

 - diced green onion to garnish (optional)

-Add 5 cups of hot water and the rosemary, and bring to a boil.
+- Add 5 cups of hot water and the rosemary, and bring to a boil.
 Then, reduce to a simmer.
-Taste soup-- if you prefer a milder flavor, add another cup of hot water.
+Taste soup.
+If you prefer a milder flavor, add another cup of hot water.
 If desired, add another splash of wine.
+If the soup is too bland, add extra salt.
 Remove the bay leaves.